fnagel/beautyofcode/Documentation/Configuration/Index.rst

 http, java, javascript, less, markdown, markup, powershell, php, php-extras, plain, python, ruby, sass, scala, scss, sql, twig, typoscript, yaml.

+There are much more brushed available for Prism.
+You might want to extend the brushes files bundled with this extension.

 **Prism Note:** Prism uses its brushes in a dependency manner.
 For example the `clike` brush is necessary to load before `php`(and therefore must be defined *before* `php` in the `brushes` configuration.